Pix4D/cogito/CONTRIBUTING.md

 ### All-in-one, using the same script as CI

 **WARNING**: If you are working on a commit that has a tag, using the CI script will also have an effect on the published Docker image tag.
 Double-check what you are doing.

+FIXME: with the move from envchain to gopass, I need to think how to fix this.

 ```console
 $ envchain cogito ci/travis.sh